thetylermoore/visional-glassy-field-jules-test/README.md

 Audio Reactive elements include movement based on the audio input's time.
 Bass Hits will affect shadows and the purple glow.

 Scene controls allow the user to adjust parameters within the scene like glow, intensity, vibrance, camera parameters, and more.
+See the included `Scene Controls.png` for an overview of available controls.

 Demo video: https://www.youtube.com/watch?v=3HpyvFEv1yg